Kayjim/tts-js-app-dev-2019/Lesson 11 - JS Application Setup and TDD.md

 ```

 ### Encapsulation
-For a module, being able to hide constiables and state and only exposing a deliberate API to its consumers is important.
+For a module, being able to hide const variables and state and only exposing a deliberate API to its consumers is important.
 Modules let you achieve this.

 ```javascript
 const myGreeting = "hi"; //Private!